SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Training data synthesis and curation details

 \section{Training data synthesis and curation details}

 This appendix provides additional details on the construction, balancing, and curation of the training data used for SOLE-R1, expanding on the summary in Section~\ref{sec:training_data}.
 Our goal in designing this data mixture is to induce video-native spatiotemporal reasoning that (i) supports dense progress estimation under partial observability, and (ii) remains robust when deployed as the sole reward signal for online reinforcement learning.
+We provide extensive video demonstrations to illustrate what the outputs of our video synthesis approach look like at: \url{https://sole-r1.github.io/}